nikbearbrown/mba-economics/chapters/02-choice-in-a-world-of-scarcity.md

 **Exercise 5 — Productive vs. allocative efficiency.** Ask an LLM to give you a real-world example of an economy that is productively efficient but allocatively inefficient — using its full resources but producing the wrong mix of goods.
 Evaluate the example.
 Is it actually a case of misallocation, or is it a case of disagreement about what "the right mix" is?
 This exercise is testing whether the LLM understands that allocative efficiency depends on a value judgment about what society wants.

-## What comes next

-Chapter 3 — Demand and Supply introduces the workhorse model of economics: how prices get set and quantities get traded in markets.
-Chapter 4 applies the demand-and-supply model to the labor market and the financial market specifically.
-The PPF and budget constraint we built here will return in many forms — a curve labeled "consumption vs. saving," a curve labeled "private vs. public goods," a curve labeled "exports vs. imports."
-Same diagram.
-Different labels.

-**What would change my mind.** The claim that ignoring sunk costs is the right rule depends on the assumption that admitting a past mistake doesn't carry costly information for *future* decisions.
-If, in some real situation, sticking with a sunk decision generates information or relationships that are worth more than the savings from cutting losses, the simple rule needs an adjustment.
-I have seen this argued more than I have seen it demonstrated.

-**Still puzzling.** I do not have a clean answer to why people violate the sunk-cost rule so consistently.
-The textbook answer is "loss aversion" — that losing $100 hurts more than gaining $100 feels good — and that the sunk cost feels like a loss being locked in.
-But this raises rather than settles the question.
-Why is the loss-aversion ratio what it is?
-Why is it so resistant to learning?
-Cognitive psychology has stories.
-Economics still mostly waves at the phenomenon without explaining it.

-*Byline: Nik Bear Brown.*
 ---

 ## LLM Exercise — Chapter 2: Choice in a World of Scarcity (Policy Brief Project)